 The Conifer Collection at The Morton Arboretum shows the incredible diversity of coniferous species, highlighting dramatic differences in foliage density, shape, color, size, and growth form; contrasts in bark texture and color; and variety of cone shape and color.

-This incredible diversity has been beautifully displayed across the 22 acres.
+This incredible diversity has been beautifully displayed across 22 acres.
 The Conifer Walk is a great way to explore this collection.
-Plants are grouped by family, to facilitate the understanding of the unique features in each member.
+Plants are grouped by family, to facilitate the understanding of the features in each member.
 As you walk the trail you will encounter: cypress family (including Juniperus, Cupressus, Chamaecyparis, and Thuja), pine family (Tsuga, Picea, Pinus, Pseudotsuga, Abies, and Larix), ginkgo family (Ginkgo), and yew family (Taxus and Cephalotaxus ).
-Our Garden Conifer Collection is in a large bed south of the Conifer Walk.
-The trail begins next to the Hedge Garden, and can also be reached by walking south on the sidewalk between the Children's and Maze Gardens.
+The Garden Conifer Collection is in a large bed south of the Conifer Walk.
+The trail can be reached by walking south on the sidewalk between the Children’s and Maze Gardens.

-Explore the Conifer Walk to see what conifers might capture your interest.
+Explore the Conifer Walk to see what conifers capture your interest.
 It is an enjoyable walk and a special treat in the wintertime.
-Make sure to venture off the trail to get a closer look at trees that interest you.
-It will truly amaze you to see the great diversity of conifers on the Arboretum grounds, including:
+Venture off the trail to get a closer look at trees that interest you.